Rathika02/Autoencoder-ANN-/README.md

 # Autoencoder-ANN-
-MNIST Autoencoder
+Autoencoder:
 This repository contains code for training and using an autoencoder to compress and reconstruct images from the MNIST dataset.

-Overview
+Overview:
 The code implements a basic autoencoder using TensorFlow/Keras.
 An autoencoder is a type of artificial neural network that learns to encode input data into a lower-dimensional representation and then decode it back to reconstruct the original input.

-Requirements
+Requirements:
 Python 3.x
 TensorFlow 2.x
 NumPy
 Matplotlib
 You can install the required Python packages using pip:

-Copy code
+Copy code:
 pip install tensorflow numpy matplotlib
 Usage
 Clone the repository: